YuexingHao/YuexingHao/README.md

-- 👋 Hi, I’m @YuexingHao, a master student at Tufts University
+- 👋 Hi, I’m @YuexingHao, a research fellow at Cornell University
 - 👀 I’m interested in Machine Learning, Data Analytics
 - 🌱 My personal website https://1135100136.wixsite.com/jennyhao
 - 💞️ I’m looking to collaborate on user-oriented framework
-- 📫 How to reach me yhao02@tufts.edu
+- 📫 How to reach me yh727@cornell.edu

 <!---
 YuexingHao/YuexingHao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.